José Juan Macías: 2020–21: Return to Guadalajara, top goalscorer, and injury

 On 1 January 2020, Macías returned to Guadalajara after León failed to agree on personal terms with the player.

 Before the start of the Clausura 2020, Guadalajara took part in a friendly tournament, the 2020 Copa por México.
 In the semifinal against Club América, Macías scored just 19 seconds into the match, the fastest goal in a Súper Clásico.
 He finished as the tournament's top scorer with four goals, but injury kept him out of the final against Cruz Azul, in which Guadalajara finished as runners-up.

 2021–22: Loan to Getafe

 On 5 July 2021, Macías joined La Liga club Getafe on a season-long loan.
 He featured in eight matches overall before having his loan terminated early on 31 January 2022.

 2022–24: Return to Guadalajara, injury, and departure

 On 30 June 2022, Macías suffered a major knee injury in training.
 On 3 December 2023, he made his first competitive appearance in 18 months.
 On 20 June 2024, Guadalajara released Macías.

 Santos Laguna

 On 23 June 2024, Macías joined Santos Laguna.
 After experiencing multiple injury setbacks, Macías was officially ruled out for an indefinite period on September 27.
 On 11 February 2025, Santos Laguna released Macías.

-UNAM
+Pumas

-On 21 August 2025, Macías signed with Universidad Nacional, marking his return to professional football after a six‑month hiatus.
+In August 2025, Macías signed with Pumas.
+He made his debut for the club on 31 August, his first competitive appearance in seven months.
 On 9 November, he suffered a major injury during the final matchday of the regular season.